10 Tips to Optimize Your Product Photos for Ecommerce

-This automatically adjusts the file size to the lowest possible but still making sure that it is in good quality. eCommerce images are usually under 70kb so it would be nice to remember this before saving your image files.
+This automatically adjusts the file size to the lowest possible but still makes sure that it is of good quality. eCommerce images are usually under 70kb, so it would be nice to remember this before saving your image files.

-Optimizing images for web use.
-A successful eCommerce site requires great quality images.
+A successful eCommerce site requires great-quality images.
 While most would think that bigger file sizes are essential, you would be surprised to learn that there is a way to make photos look nice even with a small size.

 This is where image optimization plays a crucial role.
 Among the many ways to optimize an image for SEO, the best and most effective method is to reduce its file size.
-Software like Webresizer, TinyPNG, and WPSmush claim to help reduce file size using different methods such as compressing and stripping away some colors.
+Software like Webresizer, TinyPNG, and WPSmush claim to help reduce file size by compressing and stripping away some colors.

 To improve low-quality images for print use.
 In some instances, images do not retain their quality once you reduce the file size.
 If there is a need to use low-quality images for print and other uses, you can use the Imglarger to increase the image resolution.
 It would allow you to upscale the images for better resolution using AI technology.
 It typically reduces the noise and sharpens the image to automatically enhance the photos.